Looking for some advice from those who have been there and done it?

-Whether you are just looking for new training ideas, inspiration to reach your potential in triathlon, or wondering how to choose a coach, you will find some top triathlon training tips in our interviews.
+Whether you are just looking for new training ideas, inspiration to reach your potential, or wondering how to choose a coach, you will find some top triathlon training tips in our interviews.

 Ben Bright is a triathlon coach.
 He was a triathlete, competing for New Zealand in the 1st Olympic triathlon in Sydney 2000 Games.
 He has coached triathletes to numerous titles from European and World Junior level to World Champion, including Tim Don (World Champion 2006).

-He was head coach for British Triathlon from 2009 to 2011 and before that Triathlon Canada head coach from 2006 – 2008, including the Beijing Olympic Games.
+He was head coach for British Triathlon from 2009 to 2011 and Triathlon Canada head coach from 2006 – 2008.
 He coached Simon Whitfield to Olympic Silver (Beijing 2008).

 Nathan Kortuem is a USAT Certified coach, and one of a select group of Elite USAT Coaches.